Pinus bungeana: Distribution and habitat

 Pinus bungeana is native to temperate forests in the mountains of China, but it is also widely cultivated as an ornamental tree, especially for its metallic bark.
 It grows in the provinces of Shanxi, west Henan, south Gansu, south Hebei, north Sichuan, Shaanxi, west Shandong, and Hubei.
-It occurs in the wild on limestone rocks and south-facing slopes at relatively high elevations of 500–2150 m, but have also been planted at lower elevations.
+It occurs in the wild on limestone rocks and south-facing slopes at relatively high elevations of 500–2150 m, but has also been planted at lower elevations.
 In the northern portion of its range, it also occurs in acidic soil.
 As a light-demanding species, it usually grows in sites less suitable for other tree species.

 It was introduced to England in 1843.

 Ecology

-Pollination of the lacewood pine occurs in the months of April and May, while seeds mature in October and November of the second year.
+Pollination of the lacebark pine occurs in the months of April and May, while seeds mature in October and November of the second year.

 Uses

-In China and Korea, the lacewood pine in traditionally planted near temples and cemeteries.
+In China and Korea, the lacebark pine is traditionally planted near temples and cemeteries.
 It is also grown as an ornamental tree in classical gardens seeking to imitate Chinese gardens, in which it symbolizes longevity.
 It can also be seen in botanic gardens and often grows with multiple stems.

 The wood of the lacebark pine is not commercially used as timber, but it is used locally by populations in northeast China for construction, furniture, and transport structures like pallets.
 The lacebark pine has edible seeds used in traditional Chinese medicine to provide relief for respiratory ailments.